 We organized the three acquired business units into three clearly-differentiated product categories: Portable Storage, Tank & Pump, and Ground-Level Offices.
 The result of that consolidation, measured against the prior site's navigation, was an increase in time-on-site, a reduction in bounce rate, and ultimately an increase in conversion — the IA decision compounded every month for years.

 We didn't run the discovery because it looked rigorous.
-We ran it because we needed the platform to match how Mobile Mini's buyers actually evaluated a rental, and that answer wasn't going to come from a focus group or a brand deck.
+We ran it because the platform had to match how Mobile Mini's buyers actually evaluated a rental, and that answer wasn't going to come from a focus group or a brand deck.

 The technical foundation was Drupal 8 on Acquia's Enterprise Cloud platform with PCI compliance built in — enterprise architecture at launch, not added later under audit pressure.
 Drupal is an open-source content management system used by enterprises that need deep customization and long-term platform control.
 Acquia Enterprise Cloud is Acquia's managed Drupal hosting environment with PCI Level 1 compliance built into the infrastructure stack.
 Apache Solr — the open-source enterprise search engine — powered faceted search across the product catalog.
 Acquia Cloud's IP-localization feature enabled the geo-personalization layer: visitors to the site saw content and local-market stories matched to their approximate location, across 150+ markets in three countries.

-The piece of the architecture that did the most work — and that kept working through every subsequent business transition — was the custom Salesforce integration.
+The mechanism was straightforward.
 Every form submission on the site hit a Drupal webform first, which persisted the lead durably, then posted it to Salesforce for sales routing.
-The durable-first pattern was deliberate: if a downstream Salesforce issue ever interrupted the lead flow, we'd still have the leads in Drupal as a backstop, ready to replay or reconcile.
-That architectural choice turned the Salesforce integration into the beating heart of Mobile Mini's sales operation — every inbound lead, every quote request, every location-specific inquiry, routed and attributed through the pattern Igility built.
+The durable-first pattern was deliberate: if a downstream Salesforce issue ever interrupted the lead flow, the leads were still in Drupal as a backstop, ready to replay or reconcile.
+That design decision routed every Mobile Mini lead through one pattern — captured first in Drupal, then posted to Salesforce — every quote request, every location-specific inquiry, attributed through the integration Igility built.

-The architecture made one other thing possible: the website became the company's source of truth for product information — externally for customers browsing, internally for Mobile Mini employees.
+The architecture also produced a less expected outcome: the website became the company's source of truth for product information — externally for customers browsing, internally for Mobile Mini employees.
 Product specs, unit dimensions, regional availability, accessory compatibility — internal teams consulted the site the same way customers did, because it was the only place the data lived in a form anyone could find.
 Most B2B marketing sites never earn that internal trust.
 Mobile Mini's did, which is part of why it survived the transitions that came next.

-For /services/campaign-orchestration prospects evaluating whether Igility's lead-generation platform discipline extends beyond healthcare and life sciences: this is the parallel vertical.
-Same architectural discipline, different industry.
-The decisions that held for Mobile Mini's national lead-generation platform were the same class of decisions that would hold for Helmer Scientific's medical-device platform three years later and for InkJet's manufacturing platform three years after that.
+The same architectural discipline carries across verticals.
+The decisions that held for Mobile Mini's lead-generation platform were the same class of decisions that held for Helmer Scientific's medical-device platform three years later, and InkJet's manufacturing platform three years after that.
+For B2B teams evaluating that pattern, our campaign-orchestration service overview is the place to start.

 Launch: Break-Even in 90 Days, Five Numbers, and the Acquia Best ROI Award